2023-07-08 10:05:14

 July 8, 2023

 Nickel is an integral part of life and is used in stainless steel, mobile phone and electric car batteries.
 Demand for the metal is expected to increase significantly as the world shifts to greener vehicles.
-But environmentalists have warned that mining nickel in Indonesia, the world’s largest nickel producer, could have damaging effects on the environment.
+But environmentalists have warned that mining nickel in Indonesia, the world’s largest nickel producer, might have damaging effects on the environment.

 It was a night on the island of Labengki, southeast of Sulawesi, Indonesia.
 We follow two men with torches and homemade arrows.
 They dive to catch fish, lobsters and sea cucumbers, and other prey are better harvested at night when the fish are less active.